ossobv/pinax-notifications/README.md

 `pinax-notifications` is not installed, your app will proceed anyway.

-Note that the display and description arguments are marked for translation by using ugettext_noop.
+Note that the display and description arguments are marked for translation by using gettext_noop.
 That will enable you to use Django's makemessages management command and use `pinax-notifications` i18n capabilities.

 ```python